vigneshd332/proximity/README.md

 Right now, the bot can:
 * Play Songs
 * Search Images
-* Recognize & Classify Images
+* Recognize & Classify Images (requires an IBM Cloud account to use IBM Watson)

 Environment variables (Config Vars) to configure in Heroku:
 * prefix = command prefix for bot (usually it is !)